bids-standard/bids-starter-kit/src/folders_and_files/folders.md

 minimal assumptions about the tools needed to interact with the data that's inside.

-These are the three main types of files you'll find in a BIDS dataset:

-1. `.json` files that contain `key: value` metadata
-2. `.tsv` files that contain tables of metadata
-3. Raw data files (for example: `.jpg` files for images or `.nii.gz` files for fMRI data.)

-These three types of files are organized into a hierarchy of folders that have specific naming conventions.
+The files in present in BIDS dataset are organized into a hierarchy of folders that have specific naming conventions.

 The rest of this page describes how these folders are structured.

 ## Overview